|Year 6 – 7 Transition Key Dates|

 The transition from Year 6 to high school might be scary at first but it is also fantastic.
 All of the staff are so friendly, helpful and nice and don’t worry about getting lost, it happens but the prefects or staff help you and you don’t get told off, people are just kind.
 After the first week you will be showing people around yourself and you will already know you way around.

-Hi, my name is Joe Hudson, and I’m one of the new Year 7’s at The Morley Academy this year.
+Hi, I’m one of the new Year 7’s at The Morley Academy this year.

 Coming into a massive place like The Morley Academy from primary school was a little daunting to start with, but, like you will, I quickly adapted to TMA lifestyle and learned my way around.